WD-Scott/MonteCarlo-Simulator/README.md

 ###### Raises:
 - ``ValueError`` if ``form`` is not narrow or wide.
 ###### Returns:
-A pandas df with the most recent result from ``play``, including:
+A Pandas df with the most recent result from ``play``, including:
 - the die number
-- the rolle number
+- the roll number
 - the face rolled for each respective roll

 ### Analyzer Class: